pSpaces/Programming-with-Spaces/hello.md

 inbox.put("Hellow world!");
 ```

-# 3. Retreive the tuple from the space
+# 3. Retrieve the tuple from the space

 Go
 ```go